bilboque/MOOVIE_RECOMMENDER/specs.md

 * **Content management:** Allow users to submit and edit reviews.
 * **Search and filtering:** Enable users to search for movies and TV shows based on diverse criteria like title, genre, release date, actors, directors, and user ratings.
 * **Ratings and reviews:** Users can rate movies and TV shows on a defined scale and write detailed reviews.
-* **Recommendations:** Employ an algorithm to recommend movies and TV shows to users based on their past ratings, reviews, and viewed content.
+* **Recommendations:** Employ an algorithm to recommend movies and TV shows to users based on their past ratings, and viewed content.

 #### Non-Functional Requirements:

 * **Performance:** Ensure the platform delivers a responsive and seamless user experience even with high user traffic and data volume.
 * **Scalability:** Design the system to accommodate future growth in user base and data without compromising performance.
-* **Security:** Implement robust security measures to protect user data, prevent unauthorized access, and maintain system integrity.

 ### General Description/Functional Architecture:

-Star Wars and other Movies Hub will have a three-tier architecture:

-* **Presentation layer:** The user interface (web or mobile app) allows users to interact with the system, search for content, submit reviews, and participate in discussions.
-* **Business logic layer:** This layer handles user interactions, processes requests, interacts with the database, and performs necessary computations, like generating recommendations.
-* **Data layer:** The database stores all system information, including movie/TV show data, user data, ratings, reviews, and forum discussions.
+A DB interracting with our flask app.

 ### Users